andrewchavez-24/ad-prereqs/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines creating two VMs (Virtual Machines), one running Windows Server, to act as a Domain Controller.
+The other VM will act as a client, running Windows 10 that will join the domain. <br />

 <h2>Environments and Technologies Used</h2>